 When Franco passed away in 1989, Simaro became band leader of TP OK Jazz.
 He had reached an agreement with Franco’s family regarding revenue sharing and other legal issues.
 However in 1993, there was a major disagreement between band members such as Simaro on one side against Franco’s family and the singer Madilu on the other side.
 So Simaro and most of the band members left TP OK Jazz to form Bana OK (people of OK).

 Bana OK released several successful albums among them Trahison and Ingratitude, both released in the late 1990s.
 He continued to release successful albums even as he approached his 70th birthday.
+In fact one of his best efforts was the album “Proces” which had ten new songs and was released in 2004.
+He was still going strong in his 70s.

 |Lutumba Simaro and Bana OK discography|